 - a.
 This section applies to compliance of trade effluent discharge with trade effluent standards.
-All trade effluent discharged into a public sewer shall comply with the Sewerage and Drainage Act and the discharge standards stipulated in Sewerage and Drainage (Trade Effluent) Regulations.
-Pre-treatment might therefore be necessary. - b.
+All trade effluent discharged into a public sewerage system shall comply with the Sewerage and Drainage Act and the discharge standards stipulated in Sewerage and Drainage (Trade Effluent) Regulations.
+Pretreatment might therefore be necessary. - b.
 Requirements may be imposed on the developer/QP before TOP or on the party discharging the trade effluent after TOP has been granted for the development.
 In general, the need for trade effluent sampling sump and pH monitoring equipment will be determined at Development Control submission stage (see 5.2.1 and 5.2.2). - c.
 All industrial premises whether on individual land lot or within a flatted factory are required to provide sampling sump. - d.
 Specifically, for chemical analysis laboratory, a balancing tank shall be provided before the sampling sump (see 5.2.3). - e.
-After obtaining TOP for the development, the operator shall apply to PUB a "Written Approval to Discharge Trade Effluent" (WA) (see 5.3). - f.
+Prior to discharge of trade effluent to public sewerage system, the operator shall apply to PUB for a "Written Approval to Discharge Trade Effluent" (WA) (see 5.3). - f.
 PUB may require the installation of autosampler and/or additional monitoring of the trade effluent e.g. Volatile Organic Compound (VOC) monitoring when granting the WA. (see 5.3.2 and 5.3.3) - g.
-All effluents that are prohibited to be discharged into a public sewer shall be disposed of by only NEA licensed toxic industrial waste collector. - h.
+All effluents that are prohibited to be discharged into a public sewerage system shall be disposed of by only NEA licensed toxic industrial waste collector. - h.
 Animal wastes and sludge generated shall be stabilised, dewatered and disposed of as solid waste. - i.
 Any trade effluent treatment plant installed shall be designed with spillage containment facilities to channel any spillage back to the treatment plant. - j.
-A chemical/oil store in factory shall not have any outlet/opening leading to a public sewer.
+A chemical/oil stored in factory shall not have any outlet/opening leading to a public sewerage system.
 All leaks and spillage are to be collected for proper treatment or disposal as toxic industrial wastes.